SmarterApp/SS_Portal/README.md

 ## Setup

 1. Install Wordpress on a Linux box (Ubuntu Linux 12.04+ recommended)
-1. Configure Wordpress according to the instructions provided at *XXXXXXXXXXX*
+1. Configure Wordpress according to the instructions provided in the `Documentation` folder.
 1. Log in to the WP admin interface as WP Admin and install the SAML 2.0 plugin code from this Portal repository, not the official [saml-20-single-sign-on](https://wordpress.org/plugins/saml-20-single-sign-on/) plugin.

 ### Configuring Permissions Component